AndersonTarren/VSCode-Playground/README.md

 # Testing VSCode Configurations
 Should be a lot of fun.
-All day!
+All day long!